Where am I?

 Mathematics & Computer Science

-The undergraduate program offers a rigorous curriculum emphasizing analytical thinking, problem solving and effective communication.
-Specifically, through its programs, the department seeks:
+The Department of Mathematics and Computer Science offers a rigorous curriculum emphasizing analytical thinking, problem solving and effective communication.
+Specifically, through its programs, the department seeks to:

-- To acquaint students with current developments in computer science, information systems, applied mathematics, mathematics education and computer education
+- acquaint students with current developments in computer science, information systems, applied mathematics, mathematics education and computer education.

-- To equip graduates with knowledge and skills to secure professional positions in their fields
+- equip graduates with knowledge and skills to secure professional positions in their fields.

-- To prepare students for successful transitions from the classroom to the work place
+- prepare students for successful transitions from the classroom to the work place.

 To achieve these objectives, the department encourages students to interact with faculty by providing individual advising and creating an environment that is conducive to continued professional growth.
-With the assistance of the department, students may pursue their professional goals through cooperative education work experiences or association with a mentor working in the same professional area.
+The small student-to-teacher ratio allows students to receive ample faculty attention.
+With the assistance of the department faculty, students may pursue their professional goals through cooperative education work experiences or research in association with a mentor working in the same professional area.